Dan Hamilton, Ph.D.

 The U.S. Economy and Economic Forecasting

-Hamilton joined the UCSB Economic Forecast Project in 2000 where he worked with well-known regional organizations including Vandenberg Air Force Base, the County of Santa Barbara, The Towbes Group, Ojai Sanitation District, among others.
-He built and maintained a variety of forecast models in EViews, including models of the United States, California, and Oregon.
-He also built several forecast models in Excel, including models of grade-school enrollment and commuting.
+Prior to CLU, Hamilton joined the UCSB Economic Forecast Project in 2000 where he worked with well-known regional organizations including Vandenberg Air Force Base, the County of Santa Barbara, the County of Ventura, The Towbes Group, the Sares-Regis Group, among many others.

-Hamilton earned a B.S. degree in agricultural economics from UC Davis and his M.S. and Ph.D. in economics from University of California Santa Barbara.
+Hamilton earned a B.S. degree in agricultural economics from UC Davis and his M.A. and Ph.D. in economics from University of California Santa Barbara.